TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/ExtensionConfiguration.rst

     contains roughly the same information in a different format.
 Have a look at the tab "Legacy" above.

-With just this file present you would be able to install the extension but it would not do anything.
+With just the :file:`composer.json` present (and for legacy installations additionally :file:`ext_emconf.php`) you would be able to install the extension but it would not do anything.

 Though not required it is considered best practice for an extension to have an